tothlevente/arduino_based_dht_sensor/README.md

 Thank you for your interest about this project!

-#### ⚠ This project currently in development and not production ready yet.
+#### ⚠ This project currently in development and not ready yet.
 There are things that haven't been finalized, so this repository might change before it's ready.